-First, if you have questions, email us at email@example.com and we will do our best to answer your questions as soon a possible.
-If you would like to speak to one of us, then just tell us in your email, along with your phone number and when would be a good time for us to give you a call.
+First, if you have questions, email us at [email protected] and we will do our best to answer your questions as soon as possible.
+If you would like to speak to one of us, then just tell us in your email, along with your phone number and when would be a suitable time for us to give you a call.

-Come to the registration table behind the Smoky Hill parking area, and just tell one of the volunteers there that you are a first-time racer and would like the “First Timer Deal”.
-They will have you do a little paperwork, collect your $20 and give you a bib (it’s your racing number so the starter and the timer at the finish line know who you are).
-They will help you pin your bib to your shirt or jersey, tell you what your start time is, and point you to the start line.
-You just need to be at the start line at least three minutes before your start time.
+They will assign you a start time, give you a bib (it’s your racing number so the starter and the timer at the finish line know who you are).
+They will help you pin your bib to your shirt or jersey and point you to the start line.
+You need to be at the start line at least three minutes before your start time.

-There will be a start marshal there, and tell that person you are a first-timer, and that person will let you know what you need to do to start.
+There will be a start marshal there and let that person know you are a first timer, and volunteer will let you know what you need to do to start.

 It’s that simple!